 How to Enable Bitlocker on HyperV and Handle Error Device Cannot Use a Trusted Platform Module?
 Do you use virtual Windows 10 machines to test the Intune and SCCM policies?
 Have you tried to enable BitLocker in a HyperV/VMware virtual machine?

 This Device Can’t Use a Trusted Platform module.
 Your administrator must set the “Allow Bitlocker without a compatible TPM” option in the “Required additional authentication at startup” policy for OS volumes.
 More detailed demonstration in the above video, or you can click here

 All the above BitLocker enablement process is more or less straightforward.
-But to enable BitLocker on Windows 10 virtual machines are not straight forward.
+But to enable BitLocker on Windows 10 virtual machines are not straightforward.
 When we try to enable BitLocker from “This PC” or “Control Panel.”

 Windows Components –> Bitlocker Drive Encryption –> Operating System Drives –> Require additional authentication at startup –> ENABLE

 Another important option in the BitLocker enablement process is to save the recovery key.
 We have four options to save the BitLocker key.
 Save to your Microsoft accounts have to a USB flash drive save to a file, print the recovery key.
 How to Enable Bitlocker on HyperV and Handle Error Device Cannot Use a Trusted Platform Module.

 Anoop is Microsoft MVP!
 He is a Solution Architect in enterprise client management with more than 20 years of experience (calculation done in 2021) in IT.
 He is a logger, Speaker, and Local User Group HTMD Community leader.
 His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
 He writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc…